 I thought you were a good person, but you weren’t at church today.

-Explanation: The assumption here is that bad people don’t go to church.
+Explanation: The assumption here is that if one doesn't attend chuch, one must be bad.
 Of course, good people exist who don’t go to church, and good church-going people could have had a really good reason not to be in church -- like a hangover from the swingers' gathering the night before.

 Exception: There may be cases when the number of options really is limited.
 For example, if an ice cream man just has chocolate and vanilla left, it would be a waste of time insisting he has mint chocolate chip.